-These are topics which are linked to our latest research here at Lancaster so they do change.
+These are topics which link to our latest research here at Lancaster, so they do change.
 To give you a flavour of the kind of areas you might look at, our current subjects are:

 - The Psychology of Attention: From the Laboratory to Everyday Behaviour

 - Neuroscience of Social and Emotional Development